What is perinatal hospice?

 What if there isn't a program nearby?

 Even without a formal program, you can still take a perinatal hospice approach with your pregnancy.
 You will need to make decisions and advocate for the needs of you and your baby, which can be challenging when you are overwhelmed with sadness.
 You might need to educate your health care team about perinatal hospice.
 Ideally they will be supportive and willing to learn; sometimes it's necessary to change providers to find someone who is more open to helping you.
 Even if you have to take the lead, you can be energized by knowing that you are parenting your baby in ways that will honor this child as well as your role as parents.
-See our list of resources for many links to resources about birth planning and ways to celebrate your baby.
+See the resources for parents for many links to resources about birth planning and ways to celebrate your baby.
 (For one family's story of traveling this path without a formal program, see Waiting with Gabriel.)
 Perinatal hospice isn't so much a program as a frame of mind.

 Doesn't hospice mean giving up and losing hope?